Amin-MAG/My-Notes/Embedded-Systems.md

 Issues:

 - It is less predictable.
-- It provide less control over the execution.
+- It provides less control over the execution.
 - It has high overheads, since it should calculate the deadline.
 - Domino failure: when multiple tasks ties in priorities, there’s a possibility of failure.